How to Hit a Driver: Secrets for Maxing Distance

 • Ball Position: Position the ball forward in your stance, just inside your lead foot, to encourage an upward strike and align with an in-to-out swing path.

 Achieving a powerful drive isn't just about swinging hard; it’s also about getting your setup right.
 Your stance width, foot positioning, and ball placement play pivotal roles in how to hit a driver with maximum distance and accuracy.
-In this section, we’ll delve into the essential elements of setup that can elevate your driving performance:
+I

 Body Movement